LeoOuyang24/DarkestDungeonPokemonGame/ideas_dump.md

 - Creature that resembles a floating rectangular brick structure with chains dangling down
 - Extremely overstatted creature with the downside of being asleep for one turn
 - Creature that gets stronger ever turn it doesn't take damage
+- Creature that fills the "assassin" archetype: fast and strong but very fragile and can target specific enemies
 - Reptilian creature that can evolve infinitely
     - maybe the sprite changes as it evolves
 - rare sapient creatures:
+    - "Masked" Creature that after dropping below a certain health, reveals a face resembling the player's previous character.
+Can evolve into all other sapient creatures
     - creature that copies all stat changes, positive and negative, that are happening
     - creature that copies all healing done
     - creature that copies the opposing creature in the same corresponding slot